kohiniku/value_at_risk/frontend/README.md

 docker compose up frontend backend nginx
 ```

 This runs `pnpm dev` inside the container and proxies traffic through nginx on port `80`, so the browser experience matches production URLs while code changes apply instantly.
-Dependencies live in the named volume `value_at_risk_frontend_node_modules`; remove it with `docker compose down -v` if you need a clean install.
+The container now executes `pnpm install --prefer-offline --frozen-lockfile` on every start, ensuring newly added dependencies are always present even if the shared `value_at_risk_frontend_node_modules` volume was created earlier.
+Remove that volume with `docker compose down -v` if you want a completely fresh install.

 Need to change the published ports?
 Update `NGINX_PORT` inside `.env` and rerun `docker compose up …`—the compose file references those variables everywhere (dev server args, exposed ports, and nginx binding).